ekspla/Douglas-Peucker_N/README.md

 - `reduce_points_2dt.py`
   (x, y) = Mercator_projection(latitude, longitude); assuming sphere.
   z = time * Average_speed
-  This script may be useful in processing real gps tracks with timestamps.
+  This script may be useful in processing real gps tracks **with timestamps**.

 ## How to use
 **An example to process tracks** is shown in **reduce_points()**.
 For routes/waypoints, modify the codes in that function.